There are many reasons why projects fail, but they pretty much all boil down to one of two things (sometimes both):

-- Contingency plan in place?
-Call a meeting immediately, or at least send an email triggering the contingency plan.
+If you have a contingency plan in place, call a meeting immediately, or at least send an email triggering the contingency plan.
 Remind people what the plan is, and tell everyone when and how to report status.

 If you skip this or delay it you’ll find that people eager to help have jumped in while in panic mode; when this happens you lose track of what’s been done and it often makes the problem worse.

 If you don't have a contingency plan, immediately rally the troops with a meeting notice and strict instructions to DO NOTHING ELSE until after the meeting.

 Otherwise, everyone will try to help and you’ll have no idea what’s been done.
 In the meeting, state the problem clearly—it’s always amazing how many different ideas people have about what the problem is.

 Do a consolidated root cause analysis to get to the bottom of the issue and come up with the plan—who, what, and how—to recover.
 When working on a root cause analysis you need to understand who did what leading up to the issue, but keep the discussion at that level.